rohan-molloy/sed-examples/README.md

 # Sed examples

 A collection based mostly on stackexchange posts along with a few I threw together myself.
-Later, I will have a `.bashrc` file that contains a collection of regex patterns
+Later, I will have a `.bashrc` file that contains a collection of regex patterns.

+Note that the arguments for these functions are additional arguments passed to sed.
+Variables like `$find` and `$replace` must be pre-defined.

 # Find and replace